WikiWatershed/tr-55/README.md

 # tr-55

-A Python implementation of TR-55.
+A Python implementation of a modified TR-55 stormwater runoff model with STEP-L like water quality routines.

 ## Installation
 You can install the latest version from PyPI